Syria opposition denies Russian chemical attack allegation

 "The coalition and supreme military council have asked for the U.N. monitors to come to Syria to investigate the use of these weapons and the Assad regime refuses to allow them to do so," he said.

 The government and rebels have blamed each other for that incident, as well numerous other alleged chemical attacks.
-Both sides deny using chemical weapons.
+Both sides deny using chemical weapons themselves.

 "The usage of chemical weapons is inconsistent with the guiding principles and goals of the Syrian revolution," Saleh said.
 "Targeting civilians indiscriminately to achieve political gains is a common characteristic of the Assad regime."